tatta-chotdog/tatta-chotdog/README.md

 <br>

-I will continue to have fun in order to become a great person!
+<p align="center">I will continue to have fun in order to become a great person!</p>